 Pip Squeak is an adorable little Shetland Sheepdog who barked her way out of a puppymill just before her first birthday.
 While the miller said that her barking and spinning upset all the other dogs, she was in her foster home for nearly 2 weeks before anyone heard her bark!
 Now, she limits her barking to playing with the other dogs and to tell the humans that she needs to go outside.

-While Pip is young and adorable, she is not making a quick transition to family life.
+While Pip is young and adorable.
 She is going to need a patient family who can continue to help her learn how to be a pet.
 Right now, she happily plays in the fenced yard with the two dogs in her foster home that are close to her size.
 She is very attached to one of the dogs and follows her lead.
 She will absolutely need a friendly, confident companion dog and a fenced yard (4' minimum).
 Ideally it would be in a quiet location as unexpected city noises can send her into a panic.